Luke-Tarling/RouteTrackProj/README.md

 # RouteTrackProj
-his program traces the route using gps coordinates to form the path taken, and then the total distance is calculated over the course of the trip.
+This program traces the route using gps coordinates to form the path taken, and then the total distance is calculated over the course of the trip.